cyberpay/galilel/README.md

 # Introduction

-The first Proof-of-Work, Proof-of-Stake and Proof-of-Burn crypto currency with Hybrid Consensus Algorithm and Masternode voting for period based reward burning.
+The first Proof-of-Work, Proof-of-Stake, Proof-of-Burn and Proof-of-Transaction general purpose crypto currency with Hybrid Consensus Algorithm, Dynamic Zerocoin and Masternode voting for period based reward burning.

 Galilel Coin (GALI and zGALI) is an open-source public and private Proof-of-Stake digital crypto currency for fast (using SwiftX), private